supabase/supabase/README.md

 **Current architecture**

 Supabase is a [hosted platform](https://app.supabase.io).
 You can sign up and start using Supabase without installing anything.
-We are still creating the local development experience - this is now our core focus, along with platform stability.
+You can also [self-host](https://supabase.io/docs/guides/self-hosting) and [develop locally](https://supabase.io/docs/guides/local-development).

 ![Architecture](https://supabase.io/assets/images/supabase-architecture-9050a7317e9ec7efb7807f5194122e48.png)